alexa-samples/skill-sample-python-multi/README.md

-# Build a Multi Capability Alexa Skill (Node.js)
+# Build a Multi Capability Alexa Skill (Python)

 This is an Alexa skill sample that shows how to handle custom and smart home requests in a single skill that supports both models.
 It shows the discovery and request/response handling of a skill implementing Alexa custom and smart home capabilities.

 At the end of this sample, you will have an Alexa skill and a supporting AWS backend that responds to commands for both custom and smart home interaction models.
-You will implement a "Beeper" skill and a virtual "Beeper" device that allows you to send commands to your computer that instructs your computer to beep.
+You will implement a "Pager" skill and a virtual "Pager" device that allows you to send commands to your computer that instructs your computer to beep.

 To start this sample, follow the [instructions](./instructions/README.md).